 Long story short, we chat and I found his online presence very soothing.
-He told me things from the basecamp and what he’s doing, a hi from his general and soldier mates, etc. Vice versa, I shared him some stories, my grandparent’s stories, what issue I’ve gone through and stuff (can’t tell you much and..I also forgot!
-Lol) for a straight 45 days.
+He told me things from the basecamp and what he’s doing, a hi from his general and soldier mates, etc. Vice versa, I shared with him some stories, my grandparent’s stories, what issues I’ve gone through and stuff (can’t tell you much and..I also forgot!) for a straight 45 days.

-Until one day he suddenly change topic to loosing wallet and asking for money wire.
+Until one day he suddenly changes the topic to losing his wallet and asking for a money wire.

 I immediately googled US Army love scam at that very second and found plenty of sources.
-Asked him about the situation and like a person whose been acused of doing unproper thing, he got angry. :))) So at one point I told him that I can’t send him the money (knowing the fact that he’s a scammer, and also I don’t have and don’t want to send the money ofc) and we slowly ended up our chat for good.
+Asked him about the situation and like a person who’s been accused of doing unproper thing, he got angry. :))) So at one point, I told him that I can’t send him the money (knowing the fact that he’s a scammer, and also I don’t have and don’t want to send the money ofc) and we slowly ended up our chat for good.

 Good for me and also good for him because he spent 45 days with no result.

-Despite all the suspicious that I had from the beginning and the unusual sign that kept showing, I have no regret spending 45 days talking to him.
+Despite all the suspicious that I had from the beginning and the unusual sign that kept showing, I have no regret for spending 45 days talking to him.
 In fact, the conversation was really good during a heavy situation that I had explained earlier.
-Honestly, the presence was one of the reason I wanna wake up in the morning.
-So, that’s one good lessons learned that ended up good as well 🙂
+Honestly, ‘his’ presence was one of the reasons I wanna wake up in the morning.
+So, that’s one good lesson learned that ended up good as well 🙂

 Oh, he mentioned that he’s from Seville.
 That’s a typical scammer.
-Usually came from mixed background as a result of their broken english.
-And last April I went to Spain and purposedly visit Seville for a hidden mission (besides its beautiful place!).
+Usually come from mixed backgrounds as a result of their broken English.
+And last April I went to Spain and purposedly visit Seville for a hidden mission (besides its beautiful place!) – see pictures here!

-Shared him that I visited his birth city:
+Shared with him that I visited his birth city:

 By the way, how and where can I find this guy?
 I’m dying to meet him and tell him what has happened between me and his fake profile.